The TD124 Motor

 Btw, the motor in the above photo is not yet fully assembled but is complete enough to make preliminary bushing alignment adjustments.

 Before installing the motor to the chassis.
 And before applying electricity to the motor.
 With the four assembly bolts not yet tightened, slightly loose.
-Hold the assembled motor in one hand.
+Hold the motor in one hand.
 With the other hand hold the top of the rotor shaft between thumb and forefinger.
 Wiggle the shaft back and forth, around and forth, to operate the self aligning bushings within the upper and lower casings in an operation designed to align bushings upper and lower to the rotor shaft.
 Then, spin the rotor shaft by giving a spin with the thumb/forefinger hand.
 Observe how long the rotor spins.
 Repeat this process until the longest spin-down time is achieved.
+Tighten the four bolts, then double check the spin-down time.
+If longest spin-down time is achieved after tightening the four bolts, you've got it.